“I want in”, he says, with a smile stretching from ear-to-toe, so smug that it makes me want to launch a bowl of warm piss towards his face.

-On a sidenote, researching online is a double edged sword.
+On a side note, researching online is a double edged sword.
 It can make you wiser and feel more empowered, but it will often unnecessarily scare the shit out of you.
-I stopped diagnosing medical concerns online years ago, because everything pretty much lead back to cancer or an incurable STD that would see the demise of my penis.
+I stopped diagnosing medical concerns online years ago, because everything pretty much led back to cancer or an incurable STD that would see the demise of my penis.

 The primary problem with being a landlord is that you’re ALWAYS relying on other people not to be idiots, and that makes you extremely vulnerable, because people are generally idiots.
 But essentially, no one is going to value your possessions as much as you do.

 8) It’s ALL on you

 It doesn’t matter whether you use a letting agent or your mum to run your affairs, because if anything remotely inconvenient occurs, the responsibility will ALWAYS navigate its way back to its rightful owner.
 The burden is permanently fastened to your ass like a cluster of haemorrhoids.

 I don’t know if it’s down to genius marketing, deception or just pure stupidity (perhaps a combination of all three), but many landlords think they can pass their responsibilities onto a letting agent and void all accountability.
 Unfortunately, that’s not going to happen, not even if that’s how the agent packaged and sold the deal.